mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 of a stream and to request termination of an incoming stream by the sending peer respectively.

-A RoQ receiver that is no longer interested in reading a certain partition of the media stream can signal this to the sending peer using a STOP\_SENDING frame.
+A RoQ receiver that is no longer interested in reading a certain portion of the media stream can signal this to the sending peer using a STOP\_SENDING frame.